Gosnell Family Neonatal Intensive Care Unit (NICU)

 What to Expect

-Our new NICU includes 44 private beds in the new Golisano Children's Hospital tower and 24 beds in the Strong Memorial Hospital Nursery, which are also predominately single family spaces.
-Our new 8-bed, transitional care nursery, located near the Strong Beginnings Birth Center, focuses on care for babies who need intense observation and monitoring, but whose mothers are inpatient.
-The private rooms not only allow for more space, but also support infection control and enable parents to more actively participate in their child's care.
+Our new NICU includes 44 private beds in the Golisano Children's Hospital tower and 24 beds in the Wegman's Strong Memorial Hospital Nursery, which are also predominately single family spaces.
+Our new 8-bed, transitional care nursery, located near the Strong Beginnings Birth Center, focuses on care for babies who need intense observation and monitoring, and whose mothers are also inpatient.
+The private rooms allow for more space, support infection control and enable parents to actively participate in their child's care.

 "Our NICU has the latest design elements and the best innovative technology that was available to make it the safest, most advanced NICU for patient care."